 Has a worse education system than peer nations

-Has an obesity problem, a homeless problem, and an incarceration problem.
+Has an obesity problem, a homelessness problem, and an incarceration problem.

-Those other countries that like paying their higher taxes have universal healthcare.
-When they need to see a doctor, they see a doctor, and their prescriptions are available at far lower prices as well.
-Universal healthcare is cheaper and more effective than the setup America uses today.
+Those other countries that prefer to pay higher taxes have universal healthcare.
+When they need to see a doctor, they do so, and their prescriptions are available at significantly lower prices as well.
+Universal healthcare is more affordable and effective than the current setup in America.

-Universal healthcare is also a great example of how taxes should be used.
+Universal healthcare is also a great example of how taxes can be effectively utilized.

-The public at large pools their money together to get services they need at a discount compared to buying them individually, much like buying products in bulk is cheaper than buying them individually.
+The public at large pools their money together to obtain services they need at a discount, much like buying products in bulk is cheaper than buying them individually.

 Taxes shouldn’t be seen as money lost.
-When used correctly, taxes are money gained through better services than we could afford on our own, such as making food cheaper for everyone.
+When used correctly, taxes are a form of money gained through better services that we could not afford on our own, such as making food more affordable for everyone.

 The problem is that subsidies are mainly spent on highly processed, unhealthy foods.
-Taking the same amount of money and putting those subsidies towards making healthy food more affordable wouldn’t raise taxes by one cent, but it would help Americans lead healthier lives and reduce the obesity rate, which in turn further lowers healthcare costs.
+Taking the same amount of money and allocating those subsidies towards making healthy food more affordable wouldn’t raise taxes by one cent, but it would help Americans lead healthier lives and reduce the obesity rate, which in turn would further lower healthcare costs.

 Those other happy nations have access to free public transportation, which makes getting around easier and reduces the number of vehicles on roadways.
 Less traffic and lower pollution, all at a bargain price.

-Those nations get new parent care packages—a box with supplies needed to take care of a newborn baby.
-To follow that up, those nations have long amounts of paid parental leave, unlike the US, which has no paid leave mandated by law.
+Those nations receive new parent care packages—a box containing supplies needed to care for a newborn baby.
+To follow that up, those nations offer long periods of paid parental leave, unlike the US, which has no mandated paid leave by law.
 It isn’t simply the time off; paid parental leave has been shown to improve both physical and mental health for new mothers.
 Again, helping people and making lives healthier at the same time.

-Another difference between other nations and America is their reliance on science and data to determine policies instead of focusing purely on individual moralities.
+Another difference between other nations and America is their reliance on science and data to inform policies, rather than focusing purely on individual moralities.

 The worst example of this in the US is the war on drugs.
 This endeavor has now cost America over $1 trillion in total.
 The results are beyond disappointing: